BetoShiver/advanced-gallery-exam/README.md

 # Additions To This Application
 This application was given to me with various tasks to complete which can be seen below.
-One of the last of these tasks was innovating on it by adding new features to it.
+One of these tasks was innovating on it by adding new features to it.
 To that end, I added the following:

 1. A modal appears when user comes to the site for the first time, asking for his name to personalize the title.
 Additionally, there is an option to change the name.